 Plant Music article in The Wire Magazine

-Last July 2023, I wrote a one-page article for The Wire Magazine (July 2023, #473) featuring a collection of records and sound works that focus on the sonic proprieties of plants, biofeedback work, sonification of plant chemicals, plant-based field recordings, and plant music folklore.
-The article includes a short review of records/audioworks from Dr. George Milstein, Jeroen Diepenmaat, Ludwig Berger, Yuji Dogane & Mamoru Fujieda, Christine Ödlund, David Vélez and Zach Poff.
+Last July 2023, I wrote a one-page article for The Wire Magazine (July 2023, #473) featuring a collection of records and sound works that focus on the sonic properties of plants, biofeedback work, sonification of plant chemicals, plant-based field recordings, and plant music folklore.
+The article includes a short review of records/audioworks from Dr. George Milstein, Jeroen Diepenmaat, Ludwig Berger, Yuji Dogane & Mamoru Fujieda, Christine Ödlund, David Vélez, and Zach Poff.
 This guide to plant life on disc is a companion to the article about Michael Allen Z Prime‘s new set of 3 CDs called Biolectrical Music compiling his audio and video work across bioelectrical compositions, bioelectrical field recordings, and bioelectrical installations.

 More info here: https://www.thewire.co.uk/issues/473